UKHO/docs/docs/software-engineering-policies/SourceControl/SourceControlPolicy.md

 - using the code owner file
 - ensuring a team is associated as an admin on the repository
-- assigning the team as the only members who can merge.
+- assigning the team as the only members who can merge
-- apply to administrators.
+- apply to administrators
   - A team member who is an admin on the repository could bypass the protection

 ## Branching